 Dive computers constantly update your dive depths so that you don’t have to rack your brains, trying to calculate the depth yourself.

-Your dive computer can also tell you about the maximum depth you reached during the dive at the end of your dive session.
+It can also tell you about the maximum depth you reached during the dive at the end of your dive session.

 3. Ascent Rate